MrBunnyGithub/ECDSA_Node/readme.md

   Bug: When sending the signature Array from client to the server,
        the array is converted to a json format.

+  Fix:  We must convert this to an array, and finally copy the array to a new Uint8Array.

   If this isnt done this error message will occur:
   TypeError: Signature.fromCompact: Expected string or Uint8Array

-  Fix:  We must convert this to an array, and finally copy the array to a new Uint8Array.
+  Code:

    app.post("/send", (req, res) =>